Vahid Motevalli: Biography

 Several years of directing the aviation safety and security program has enabled him to study a number of issues in aviation safety and security both in the US and abroad.
 His broad knowledge of the issues in aviation particularly relates to cabin safety, uncontained engine failures, government oversight issues, aviation security challenges and emerging threats.
 He also worked closely with the Gore Commission (President's Commission on Aviation Safety and Security in 21st Century) staff in 1996–97.
 He has published papers on the various aspects of aviation safety and security.
 He has been interviewed by US and international media on aviation safety and security as well as automotive technologies numerous times.

 Dr. Motevalli has participated in a number of consulting projects related to aviation including Business Process Re-Engineering for the Ethiopian Enterprise, development of civil aviation laws and regulations for Afghanistan, advising Department of Homeland Security on aviation security issues, international aviation security training quality assurance and a number of other projects in aviation, transportation and fire safety.

 Prior to his position at GW, Prof. Motevalli was a tenured faculty of Mechanical Engineering Department at the Worcester Polytechnic Institute in 1994.
 His research has included aircraft evacuation, injury evaluation, emerging aviation safety and security issues, Finite Element modeling of aircraft engine containment simulation, aircraft cabin safety, aircraft finite element modeling, aviation safety oversight standards, hybrid-electric vehicle research with emphasis on safety of fuel cell, fuel reformers, alternative fuel use and evaluation of airbag models.
 He has over 100 technical publications in addition to reports, presentations and invited talks and has directed over 35 graduate students and a large number of undergraduate students in a variety of topic areas.
 Dr. Motevalli has conducted sponsored research and training programs exceeding $13 million since 1988.

 He was appointed Department Head of MET at Purdue University in September 2009.

+He officially became director of SSET at Penn State on Aug.
+16, 2021.